-CBD SUPPLIMENT OR ENTOURAGE OIL?
+CBD SUPPLEMENT OR ENTOURAGE OIL?
 A debate worth having BE CRITICAL OF WHAT YOU READ. . .

 So if you are here reading this you must be wondering – what is the difference between CBD (cannabidiol) Oil and this Entourage Oil?